SaiDeekshu/HackWithHyderabad/README.md

 # 💰 **CFO Helper Agent**

-A financial planning tool that helps startups and businesses simulate budget scenarios and forecast outcomes with interactive charts and AI-powered insights.
+A financial planning tool that helps startups and businesses simulate budget scenarios and forecast outcomes with interactive charts and AI-powered insights..
+- **PDF Report Export**: Generate professional reports with scenario details and insights

 ---